ezekiel-the-creator/OOP-JAVA/java_anonymous_class.md

     };
 }
 ```
+Here, **Type** can be
+1. a superclass that an anonymous class extends
+2. an interface that the anonymous class implements

+Anonymous classes are defined inside an expression and therefore they must end with a semicolon to indicate that they are expresions.

 **Advantages of Anonumous Classes**
 * Objects are created whenever they are required, ofr example when we need to override a method.
 * It helps to keep code concise.